jhspetersson/git-task/README.md

 Tasks can have comments that are also addressed by their ID.

-Status can be anything, but it expected to be one of the several defined statuses.
+Status can be anything, but it is expected to be one of the several defined statuses.
 By default, there are three: `OPEN` for new tasks, `IN_PROGRESS` for the tasks that are in development, `CLOSED` for complete ones.
 You can freely edit this list.

-However, for the sake of sync with GitHub there are two config options to map remote `OPEN` and `CLOSED` statuses with local ones.
+However, for the sake of sync with GitHub or Gitlab there are two config options to map remote `OPEN` and `CLOSED` statuses with local ones.

 ## Commands